jenmyz/Pier9-Data-CMAME2025/README.md

 + **FEA_data.npz.zip** contains the basic datastructure from a beam network finite element model of the bridge, including: stiffness matrix (_K_), the mass matrix (_M_), the measurement matrix (_H_) mapping from the global displacement vector to the measured strain at the sensor locations, global degrees-of-freedom index for the Dirichlet boundary conditions (_BC_), and the mesh coordinates (_mesh_).
 + **mesh.vtu** contains the finite element mesh of the beam network model.
 + **mu_list.csv** contains a list of identified load parameters for each of the 228 events.
 For a detailed description of the parameters, please refer to Section 7.4 in the manuscript.
-+ **Sensor_data.npz.zip** contains the time series strain data for each event, organized into 6 files named after each sensor.
++ **Sensor_data.zip** contains the time series strain data for each event in _mu_list.csv_.
+The directory for each event is named by concatenating the parameter values in columns 3 to 14 of _mu_list.csv_ to 4 decimal places.
+Each directory contains the time series strain data for each sensor.
 The timestamp for each strain reading is in seconds, measured from the start of an approximate time window during which the event occurred.
-The precise start time of the event (see Figure 14 of manuscript) is indicated in the second column of _mu_list.csv_.
+The precise start time of the event (see Figure 14 of manuscript) is indicated in column 2 of _mu_list.csv_.